 - Water Heater Age

-The average run of a domestic water heater with proper upkeep is 10–12 years.
-Even if your long-lasting water heater isn’t having problems, it’s a higher threat of a damaging leak.
+The average life span of a domestic water heater with proper upkeep is 10–12 years.
+Even if your water heater isn’t having problems, it could be at a higher threat of a damaging leak.

 If you’re unsure of your water heater’s age, examine the sticker on the unit.
 This states the manufacturing date and serial number.